Pecan Christmas Crack Recipe

 • Sprinkle pecans on top and gently press into the chocolate.
 Let the crackers cool to room temperature then move to the refrigerator and cool for a minimum of 2 hours.

-• Store in airtight container in the fridge for up to a week.
+Store: Once fully cooled, store candy in airtight container at room temperature for up to a week.

 Video